Introduction to Data Warehouse Design

 - Hidden issues consume time

 This is a guide to Data Warehouse Design.
-Here we discuss the Data warehouse design technique, requirement gathering, environment set-up, uses, advantage / Dis-advantage.
+Here we discuss the Data warehouse design technique, requirement gathering, environment set-up, types, uses, with advantages and disadvantages.
 You may also look at the following article to learn more –